Feb 28, 2023

 As an online business owner, you need to create good landing pages for your website.
 It’s an online marketing strategy to attract new customers and traffic to your site.
 In this article, you will learn how to create a landing page and get extra tips on how to optimize it.

 A landing page is a static web page that focuses on getting leads through a specific action.
 It can be a stand-alone single page that links to your main site or integrated as a part of the website.

 The focus of a landing page can vary depending on your type of business.
 The most common ones are prompting people to sign up for a free trial, weekly newsletters, or add products to carts and wishlists.

-If you don’t have the knowledge on how to build a website properly, regular website homepage can be too cluttered with menus, posts, links, sidebars, and more.
+If you don’t have the knowledge on how to build a website properly, regular website homepage can be too cluttered.
 Having a landing page is beneficial for your business as the attention is on one simple action – conversion.